arnowelzel/lightbox-photoswipe/readme.txt

 9) Gallery items support an optional "exif" property to display EXIF information in addition to the caption.

+10) Infinite loop is also possible with only two images.

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.